12 Top-Rated Beach Destinations in Italy, 2018

 Accommodation: Where to Stay in Capo Testa

-At the heart of the fabled Italian Riviera is Sanremo, made famous as a watering hole for royalty, nobility, wealthy, and wannabes who gathered here in the early 20th century.
+At the heart of the fabled Italian Riviera is Sanremo, made famous as a watering hole for royalty, nobility, the wealthy, and wannabes who gathered here in the early 20th century.
 Empress "Sisi" of Austria and Emperor Nicholas II of Russia enjoyed its year-round balmy climate and added to its glamorous allure.
 Wealthy visitors built Art Nouveau villas and gardens that still line its streets; its old town, where houses date from medieval times, is a warren of winding alleys and passageways that were designed to foil marauding pirates.
 Today's boat traffic is more in the line of wealthy yacht owners.
-Grand hotels from the Belle Epoch line the palm-shaded esplanade above its in-town beach.
+Grand hotels from the Belle Epoch, such as the luxury Royal Hotel Sanremo line the palm-shaded esplanade and hillside above its in-town beach.

-The climate has also led to Sanremo becoming one of Europe's major flower-growing centers, and the fragrance of blossoms hangs in the air, adding to its aura of Old World gentility.
+The climate has also led to Sanremo becoming one of Europe's major flower-growing centers, and the fragrance of blossoms hangs in the air, adding to its aura of old-world gentility.
 Some of the best beaches of the Ligurian coast are between Sanremo and San Lorenzo to the east.
-Much less crowded than the Riviera beaches closer to Genoa, most are free and are connected by a 25-kilometer bicycle path that was created from the former seaside rail line.
+Most are free and much less crowded than the Riviera beaches closer to Genoa, and they are connected by a 25-kilometer bicycle path created from the former seaside rail line.
 Many hotels provide guests with bicycles.

 Accommodation: Where to Stay in Sanremo